 Vitamin D may help to increase bone density, but only in people with low blood levels of vitamin D (below 20 ng/mL) and with adequate calcium intake.
 It may also help to reduce the risk of fractures and falls.
 However, getting too much vitamin D could be detrimental to bone health.

-Although uncommon, magnesium deficiency can increase the risk of osteoporosis.
+Magnesium deficiency can increase the risk of osteoporosis.
 In people with inadequate intake, supplementing with magnesium can increase bone mineral density.

-At doses higher than nutritional needs, vitamin K supplements have been found to increase bone density in healthy postmenopausal women, and higher intakes of vitamin K from foods has been associated with reduced the risk of fractures in elderly men and women.
+At doses higher than nutritional needs, vitamin K supplements have been found to increase bone density in healthy postmenopausal women, and higher intakes of vitamin K from foods has been associated with reduced risk of fractures in elderly men and women.